By Dr. Lawrence Wilson

 Below is a standard enema bag.
 They come in two configurations – open top or closed top.
 The open top bag is easier to clean because the opening is larger.
 However, it is also easier to spill the coffee.
 The closed top bag is harder to clean, but not really difficult to rinse out.
 It has the advantage that coffee cannot spill out because the opening can be sealed.

 These are usually made of hard plastic.
-(The larger tip on the left is for douching, not for enemas.)
+Most enema bags and buckets come with two tips.
+The smaller tip is for enemas, while the larger tip is for douching, but not for enemas.
 The hard plastic tips are easy to clean and can be removed from the tubing easily.

 Some enema kits do not use a hard plastic tip.
 Instead, the tubing just has one or two holes in the end and one inserts the tube into the rectum.
 These are softer but more difficult to clean.